Fire Restrictions Lifted & Open Public Burning Starts

-In addition, effective October 27th, outdoor burning is permissible.
-Permits for open burning of pine needles, slash pile, construction warming fires, and recreational fire pits are available Monday through Friday, free of charge.
+In addition, effective November 7th, outdoor burning is permissible.
+Permits for open burning of pine needles, slash piles, construction warming fires, and recreational fire pits are available Monday through Friday, free of charge.
 Please call 775-831-0351, ext.
-1162 to schedule an inspection and obtain a permit.
-Visit our website for more information.
+8107 to schedule an inspection and obtain a permit.

 Guidelines for open burning are: